Posts

 Image

 Hidden away in the quiet folds of the English countryside lies a place that feels more alive than stone and earth should ever feel.
 Folly Wood Gorge, with its tangled trees, exposed roots, and winding paths, is one of those landscapes where time seems to fold in on itself.
 Within this gorge rests a secret that has long captured the imagination of locals and travelers alike, the Holy Man’s Cave.
 Together, the gorge and the cave create a space that is not simply natural nor entirely human, but something between, a blend of geology, history, folklore, and mystery.
-The Origins of Folly Wood Gorge Before we can understand the cave, we must first look to the gorge itself.
+The Origins of the Gorge Before we can understand the cave, we must first look to the gorge itself.
 Folly Wood Gorge was formed thousands of years ago through the patient and relentless work of water.
 A stream, running for countless generations, carved through softer rock layers, cutting deeper and deeper until the steep sides of the gorge emerged.
-Over time, frost and rain widened the fissures, roots of trees pushed thro...
+Over time, frost and rain widened the fissures, roots of trees pushed through cra...

-Exploring Somerset's Prehistoric Sites
+Exploring Prehistoric Sites in Somerset

 Image